Miro0o/Docs-Notes/CS/🗺 CS Overview/💋 Intro to Computer Science/Intro to Computer Science.md

 		2. Why and how do we program? /How are programming languages designed
 			2. ↗ [Programming Methodology and Languages](../../🔑%20CS%20Core/👩‍💻%20Programming%20Methodology%20and%20Languages/Programming%20Methodology%20and%20Languages.md)
 			3. ↗ [Program Execution & Compilation System](../../🔑%20CS%20Core/🛣️%20Program%20Execution%20&%20Compilation%20System/Program%20Execution%20&%20Compilation%20System.md)
-		3. What happened when a program is running? /How is software/programd compiled and run?
+		3. What happened when a program is running? /How is software programmed, compiled, and run?
 			1. ↗ [Program Execution & Compilation System](../../🔑%20CS%20Core/🛣️%20Program%20Execution%20&%20Compilation%20System/Program%20Execution%20&%20Compilation%20System.md)
 			2. 怎么构造一个最小的 Hello, World？ --- jyy
 			3. Where is the first instruction of a C program?